Ready to get started investing but not sure where to start? We’ve compiled a list of the top brokers we recommend for 2019.

 With low $4.95 commissions per trade, Fidelity is one of the most affordable brokers online, considering what it offers to its customers.

 Utilizing top-notch research from over 20 companies, Fidelity provides its investors with some of the best investment advice that money can buy.
 It could be a lot of information to wade through, but after a few quick questions, Fidelity can match you up providers that resonate with your personal investment style.

 Though it’s not considered the best customer support in the industry, Fidelity still offers some pretty sharp service for its customers.
 Investors can meet with representatives in physical branch locations, as well as attend investor seminars throughout the year for free.

 The seminars cover a wide array of topics, such as social security and technical analysis.
 Plus, if in person doesn’t appeal to you, you can still study and expand your knowledge via webinars.

-Looking for a solid online platform?
+Looking for a solid online broker?
 Fidelity is truly among the best.